cskylab/cskylab/tpl-cskylab/k8s-iot-edge/README.md

 ### LVM Data Services

-A shared data service must be previously created in the two nodes assigned to support all iot-edge services deployed:
+A shared data service must be previously created in the two nodes assigned to support all services deployed:

 | Data service                    | Kubernetes PV node           | Kubernetes RSync node           |
 | ------------------------------- | ---------------------------- | ------------------------------- |